leev-bstack/DemoMochaSDK/README.md

 ---
 - Clone the repo
 - Install dependencies `npm install`
-- Set your [BrowserStack Username and Access Key](https://www.browserstack.com/accounts/settings) in the browserstack.yml files or set BROWSERSTACK_USERNAME and
-BROWSERSTACK_ACCESS_KEY as env variables
+- Set your [BrowserStack Username and Access Key](https://www.browserstack.com/accounts/settings) in the browserstack.yml files or set BROWSERSTACK_USERNAME and BROWSERSTACK_ACCESS_KEY as environmental variables
+- This repo was designed to work with an account with 25 parallels.
+The parallel example will run 30 parallels to intentionally overload them in order to demonstrate the queue.

 ## You can run any of the following scenerios

 ---

-- This repo was designed to work with an account with 25 parallels.
-The parallel example will run 30 parallels to intentionally overload them in order to demonstrate the queue.
-- Before running any tests, Please run the following to ensure the latest ChromeDriver and SDK are installed
+**Before running any tests, Please run the following to ensure the latest ChromeDriver and SDK are installed**
 ```
 npm run prep
 ```